iExecBlockchainComputing/documentation/for-developers/go-to-production.md

 ## Publish your app to the Dapps store

-To get more visibility for your application, make your app available on the [Dapps store](https://dapps.iex.ec/).
+To get more visibility for your application, make your application available on the [Dapps store](https://dapps.iex.ec/).
 To get there, follow instructions inside the [iexec-dapps-registry](https://github.com/iExecBlockchainComputing/iexec-dapps-registry) repository.
 For any trouble, contact the [iExec Help Center](https://iexecproject.atlassian.net/servicedesk/customer/portal/4).